Pdshende/Object_detection_using_Tensorflow_API/README.md

 This portion of the tutorial goes over the full set up required.
 It is fairly meticulous, but follow the instructions closely, because improper setup can cause unwieldy errors down the road.
 #### 2a.
 Download TensorFlow Object Detection API repository from GitHub
-Create a folder directly in C: and name it âtensorflow1â.
+Create a folder directly in C: and name it "tensorflow1".
 This working directory will contain the full TensorFlow object detection framework, as well as your training images, training data, trained classifier, configuration files, and everything else needed for the object detection classifier.

-Download the full TensorFlow object detection repository located at https://github.com/tensorflow/models by clicking the âClone or Downloadâ button and downloading the zip file.
-Open the downloaded zip file and extract the âmodels-masterâ folder directly into the C:\tensorflow1 directory you just created.
-Rename âmodels-masterâ to just âmodelsâ.
+Download the full TensorFlow object detection repository located at https://github.com/tensorflow/models by clicking the "Clone or Download" button and downloading the zip file.
+Open the downloaded zip file and extract the "models-master" folder directly into the C:\tensorflow1 directory you just created.
+Rename "models-master" to just "models".

 **Note: The TensorFlow models repository's code (which contains the object detection API) is continuously updated by the developers.
 Sometimes they make changes that break functionality with old versions of TensorFlow.
 It is always best to use the latest version of TensorFlow and download the latest models repository.
 If you are not using the latest version, clone or download the commit for the version you are using as listed in the table below.**

  If you are using an older version of TensorFlow, here is a table showing which GitHub commit of the repository you should use.
 I generated this by going to the release branches for the models repository and getting the commit before the last commit for the branch.
 (They remove the research folder as the last commit before they create the official version release.)

 #### 2b.
 Download the Faster-RCNN-Inception-V2-COCO model from TensorFlow's model zoo
 TensorFlow provides several object detection models (pre-trained classifiers with specific neural network architectures) in its [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 Some models (such as the SSD-MobileNet model) have an architecture that allows for faster detection but with less accuracy, while some models (such as the Faster-RCNN model) give slower detection but with more accuracy.
-I initially started with the SSD-MobileNet-V1 model, but it didnât do a very good job identifying the cards in my images.
+I initially started with the SSD-MobileNet-V1 model, but it didn't do a very good job identifying the cards in my images.
 I re-trained my detector on the Faster-RCNN-Inception-V2 model, and the detection worked considerably better, but with a noticeably slower speed.

 You can choose which model to train your objection detection classifier on.
 If you are planning on using the object detector on a device with low computational power (such as a smart phone or Raspberry Pi), use the SDD-MobileNet model.
 If you will be running your detector on a decently powered laptop or desktop PC, use one of the RCNN models.